Born Ruffians: Formation, debut records and Red, Yellow & Blue (2000s)

-They toured with Franz Ferdinand, Caribou, Peter Bjorn and John, Hot Chip, The Hidden Cameras, Tokyo Police Club (with whom they have also performed songs on stage) and The Honorary Title.
+They toured with Franz Ferdinand, Caribou, Peter Bjorn and John, Hot Chip, The Hidden Cameras, Tokyo Police Club (with whom they have also performed songs on stage), and The Honorary Title.
 They toured Canada (mostly Ontario) throughout April 2008, completing the North American leg of their tour on April 26, 2008, with an album release party at Lee's Palace in Toronto.
 In May and June 2008, they finished their UK tour and continued touring throughout Europe.

-They toured Australia in January and February 2009 as part of St Jerome's Laneway Festival along with Girl Talk, Stereolab, Architecture In Helsinki, The Hold Steady, The Drones, Cut Off Your Hands, Four Tet, Tame Impala, El Guincho, Jay Reatard, Buraka Som Sistema Dj/Mc Set, The Temper Trap, No Age and more.
+They toured Australia in January and February 2009 as part of St Jerome's Laneway Festival along with Girl Talk, Stereolab, Architecture In Helsinki, The Hold Steady, The Drones, Cut Off Your Hands, Four Tet, Tame Impala, El Guincho, Jay Reatard, Buraka Som Sistema Dj/Mc Set, The Temper Trap, No Age, and more.

-2010s
+Say It and Birthmarks (2010–2014)

 The band's second album, entitled Say It, was released June 1, 2010.
 The album was recorded at Metalworks Studios in Toronto and mastered at Rusty Santos' studio in Brooklyn.
 The first single from it was "What To Say" followed by "Nova Leigh" and "Oh Man".

 In April 2011, their single "Little Garçon" appeared in an American Express commercial, Real Tweets, which included edited versions of tweets from @activecultures and others.

 The band's 2013 album, Birthmarks, was released on April 16 via Paper Bag Records.
 The band spent roughly three years writing all over the world including several months spent living together in an old farmhouse in rural Ontario.
 The album was recorded at BoomBox Sound with producer/engineer Roger Leavens and engineer Marcel Ramagnano.
 Following the record, drummer Hamelin took leave of the band to pursue a degree in history and international relations.
 Drummer Adam Hindle officially joined the band during the second tour to support Birthmarks.
+At the 2014 Juno Awards, the band was nominated for Breakthrough Group of the Year.

 Lalonde revealed in an interview with Revue Magazine that he has been working on an acoustic Born Ruffians EP since the summer after Birthmarks was released.
 This acoustic EP was released on the band's website, available for free download.
 A total of nine tracks were released.

+RUFF and Uncle, Duke & The Chief (2015–2019)

 On October 2, 2015, the band released their fourth studio album, RUFF.
 The band fluctuated between a trio and quartet in the following year, with drummer Hamelin rejoining the band and guitarist Andy Lloyd later leaving, following the birth of his daughter.

+Lalonde had an acting role in the 2017 film Sundowners.

 Born Ruffians released their fifth studio album Uncle, Duke & The Chief in February 2018.
-The album was the final record produced by acclaimed musician Richard Swift.
+The album was the final record produced by Richard Swift.

-In 2020, the band released two studio albums, JUICE, its companion SQUEEZE and as the last part of the 'trilogy' PULP in 2021.
+In 2018, the band hosted their first ever show for Shondi Festoon.
+In an interview, DeRosier explained, "Shondi Festoon is the biggest inside joke that we share with our fans. [...]
+It didn’t feel like us to do a branded holiday kind of thing, so we made up our own holiday."